How Much Does a Trip to Italy Cost?

 Our guide, Jade, focused on how Michelangelo was inspired by the classical works in the museum.
 Her guidance allowed us to come away having learned something that was easy to grasp despite the huge amount of art all around us.
 She also did a great job making it fun for our kids.
 (Disclosure: we received two complimentary tours.)

-With Livitaly Tours, you can choose a small group tour, which typically has just 6 people, or a private tour, which the guide will tailor to your interests.
-Vatican Tour for 2 adults and 2 kids with Livitaly: $435 plus tip to have a private tour (or $365 plus tip to join a small group tour)
+With Livitaly Tours, you can choose a small group tour, which max 6 people, or a private tour, which the guide will tailor to your interests.
+Small group Vatican Tour for 2 adults and 2 kids with Livitaly: $644 plus tip

 Read more: Italy Travel Tips